Terran Calendar: The current year is 30 AO = 598 WTA. All new threads happen during the current year unless otherwise stated by the creator.

 The complex that stores and relays information, innovates military technology and strategy, and is responsible for national security is known as Central.
 Despite its name Central has no central location.
 It has a manifold presence throughout the nation, and those few offices that are permanently stationed and open to the public are often underground.

-In regards to foreign policy Terrenus practices a modified form of isolationism, declining to enter into alliances and international agreements, and generally attempting to make their economy as self-reliant as possible.
-Where Terrenus deviates from traditional isolationism is in their support of free trade, travel, and certain, limited, trade agreements.
+In regards to foreign policy Terrenus is an autarky and practices a modified form of isolationism, declining to enter into alliances and international agreements, and generally attempting to make their economy as self-reliant as possible.
+Where Terrenus deviates from traditional isolationism is in their support of free trade, travel, and certain, limited, trade agreements with other kingdoms and nations.

 You can read more about Terrenus political relations in Terrenus Military - Allies and Enemies.